The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/12-putting-it-all-together.md

 Follow along with code examples [here](https://github.com/The-Marcy-Lab-School/6-12-putting-it-all-together)!
 {% endhint %}

 Across lessons 8–11 you built a complete authentication and authorization system from scratch.
-Before adding new features, this lesson does two things: it reviews what you've built and why each piece matters, then extends the app with a new user-owned resource — bookmarks — using every pattern you've learned.
+This lesson reviews what you've built and why each piece matters, then extends the app with a new user-owned resource — bookmarks — using every pattern you've learned.

-Along the way, you'll also move all sensitive configuration into environment variables, the standard practice before any real deployment.

 **Table of Contents**